theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/sap-connection/index.md

 Follow the steps below to set up an SAP connection that uses an SAP username and password for authentication.

-1. Navigate to the  :yunio-nav-connections: *Connections* menu in the left side navigation of the Designer.
+1. Navigate to the  :yunio-nav-connections: *Connections* menu at the left side navigation area of the Designer.
 2. Click **[Add Connection]** to create a new SAP connection or click :yunio-edit-connection: to edit an existing SAP connection.<br>
 ![yunIO-Create-Connection](../../assets/images/yunio/web-ui.png){:class="img-responsive" }
 3. Enter the system details of your SAP system in the subsection [*System*](settings.md/#system) :number-1:.<br>